 It is also worth mentioning auto-flowering seeds as these switch to flowering automatically, so you don’t need to worry about altering the light cycle.
 These strains usually take about three months to go from seed to harvest – much more quickly than non-auto-flowering varieties.

 Planting clones rather than germinating seeds yourself will save a couple of weeks.
 Clones are plug plants that are sold with an established root system, so all you have to do is pop them into the soil.
-The downside is that clones are genetically weaker and less likely to survive than plants grown from seeds, as they are more likely to succumb to pests, mould and disease.
+The downside is that clones are genetically weaker and less likely to survive than plants grown from seeds, as they are more likely to succumb to pests, mold and disease.

 Pruning your weed plant encourages them to focus their energy on producing buds rather than leaves.
 Extra stems and dying, yellow leaves should be removed to allow your plants to concentrate its efforts on growing buds.

 All plants, including cannabis, need sunlight, water and nutrients to survive.
 To ensure your plants grow as quickly and healthily as possible, you need to ensure they have all three in the correct quantities.
-You can add nutrients to the soil with fertiliser or directly into the water if you are using a hydroponics system.
+You can add nutrients to the soil with fertilizer or directly into the water if you are using a hydroponics system.
 Read our blogs for more information about how much water and light your plants need at each stage of the growing process.

 Follow our tips, and you can look forward to a quick harvest.
 One final thing; it is imperative to dry and cure your precious buds properly.
 After all your hard work, don’t rush this final stage, however much you are tempted.
 This could result in an inferior weed, which would be such a shame!